CloudLabs-MOC/AI-102-AIEngineer/Instructions/05-analyze-text.md

 ## Task 7: Extract entities

 Often, documents or other bodies of text mention people, places, time periods, or other entities.
-The text Analytics API can detect multiple categories (and subcategories) of entity in your text.
+The text Analytics API can detect multiple categories (and subcategories) of entities in your text.

 1. In the **Main** function for your program, find the comment **Get entities**.
 Then, under this comment, add the code necessary to identify entities that are mentioned in each review: